 We cannot use that approach directly in subquadratic space.
-The subgraphs have total size $\Omega(L^f m)$, which is already too large if $G$ is dense.
+The subgraphs have total size $\Omega(L^{f-1} \nwspace m)$, which is already too large if $G$ is dense.
 Also, it is expensive to find the correct members of the RPC for a given query.
-In~\cite{WY13}, the solution was to go over all graphs and explicitly check whether they have the set $F$ removed, dominating the query time (for short paths).
-Karthik and Parter~\cite{KarthikParter21DeterministicRPC} derandomized this construction and thereby reduced the time needed to find the correct subgraphs to $\Otilde(L)$.
+In~\cite{WY13}, the solution was to indeed go over all graphs and explicitly check whether they have the set $F$ removed.
+Karthik and Parter~\cite{KarthikParter21DeterministicRPC} derandomized this construction and reduced the time needed to find the correct subgraphs to $\Otilde(L)$.
 Both approaches break down in subquadratic space, since we cannot even store all edges of the graphs.
 However, we are only seeking \emph{approximate} replacement distances.
-We exploit this fact in a new way of constructing and approximate $(L,f)$-replacement path coverings.
-We do so by turning the sampling technique upside down and combining it with the distance oracle of \citet{ThorupZ05}.
+We exploit this fact in a new way of constructing an approximate $(L,f)$-replacement path covering.
+We turn the sampling technique upside down and combine it with the DO of Thorup and Zwick~\cite{ThorupZ05}.